 The TSP lets you choose among five index mutual funds or a target-date fund, which automatically becomes more conservative as your retirement date gets closer.
 In 2021, you can put as much as $19,500 in the TSP – and as much as $58,000 if you’re receiving tax-free income while deployed.
+For 2022, the maximum contribution is $20,500, or $61,000 for deployed service members earning tax-free pay.
 You have access to a Roth TSP, too, which is like a Roth IRA, but without the income restrictions.
 See www.tsp.gov for details.

 10% Guaranteed Return on Savings